JungleComputing/saga-implementation/doc/adaptors/Fuse/README.txt

 The command line elements of the mount.command and umount.command properties are separated by spaces.
 During initialization, the adaptor tries to execute the mount and umount commands without any parameters.
-If once of the commands cannot be found, the accompanying filesystem is disabled.
+If one of the commands cannot be found, the related filesystem is disabled.

 The FUSE adaptor will try to mount all URLs with an accepted scheme that do not refer to local files.
 URLs without a scheme are also considered to be local.
-The adaptor then tries to mount such a remote URL with each context of a recognized type.
-Finally, it also tries a mount without any context.
+The adaptor tries to mount a remote URL with each context of a recognized type.
+Finally, the adaptor also tries a mount without any context.

 For each mount tried, the mount point, mount command, mount input and unmount command are determined at runtime.
 These properties can contain variables that are substituted using the current URL and context.
+When the parsed mount command has been executed before, the related mount point is reused.
+URLs that refer to the same remote filesystem thereby reuse the same mount point.

-Each variable starts with a '%'.
+Each variable in a property starts with a '%'.
 The available variables are:

   %context_usercert = UserCert in an accepted context
   %context_userid = UserID in an accepted context